 Morphemic Analysis is the process of teaching students to understand base words, prefixes, suffixes, Greek roots, and Latin roots.
-Instruction of these morphemes is done in isolation which then allows students to recognize the meaning of those word parts within each word that they appear.
+Instruction of these morphemes is done in isolation, allowing students to recognize the meaning of those word parts within each word.

-Contextual Analysis is the ability to infer the meaning of the word based on the surrounding text.
-By implementing teacher modeling and guided instructions we can demonstrate how to use context clues to derive meaning from a text.
-There are six types of context clues: definitions, appositive definition, synonym, antonym, example, and general.
+Contextual Analysis is the ability to infer the meaning of a word based on the surrounding text.
+By implementing teacher modeling and guided instructions, we can demonstrate how to use context clues to derive meaning from a text.
+There are six types of context clues: definitions, appositive definitions, synonyms, antonyms, examples, and general.

 The challenge in contextual analysis is that there might not be enough clues for a student to arrive at a definitive or inferred meaning.
-Nonetheless, students can benefit from receiving multiple types of vocabulary instruction so they may apply different strategies to different types of texts.
+Nonetheless, students can benefit from vocabulary strategies learned through multiple types of instruction so they may apply different strategies to different types of texts.

 Shades of Meaning is an activity for building vocabulary with synonyms.
 Using paint chip cards, a word is placed at the top.
 As the shades of color become darker, students list synonyms that provide a more detailed meaning.
 The word ate can be used in a broad yet generic sense.
 Synonyms such as nibble, devour, or gorge gives us a more detailed picture.

 Word consciousness is an interest and awareness of words and their meanings.
-Teachers can model using more sophisticated vocabulary as a way to promote students’ vocabulary growth.
-The strategies from the other components of vocabulary instruction can cross over into word consciousness skills.
+Teachers can model using more sophisticated vocabulary to promote students’ vocabulary growth.
+The strategies from the other vocabulary instruction components can cross over into word consciousness skills.

 Relationships between words can broaden a student’s ability to make good word choices when writing.
-Knowing terms such as synonyms, antonyms, homonyms, simile, metaphors, and idiom are all a part of word consciousness.
+Knowing terms such as synonyms, antonyms, homonyms, similes, metaphors, and idioms is part of word consciousness.
 Wordplay activities can pique a student’s curiosity about language.